robbie-cahill/serve-public/CONTRIBUTING.md

 ### Coding standards

 #### Functional Programming
-Tunnelmole uses functional programming.
+Serve Public uses functional programming.
 So its better to use functions, not classes.

 #### Single Responsibility Principle.
 Functions should do one thing.
 If they do more than one thing, they should be split into separate functions.